spangbur/OpenShift/README.md

 ```
 https://console-openshift-console.apps.<cluster-name>.<base-domain>/
 ```
-The Kubeadmin password and the kubeconfig were automatically generated whent the Agent ISO was created.
-Below we'll login to the cluster with an oc command and export the kubeconfig.
+The Kubeadmin password and the kubeconfig were automatically generated when the Agent ISO was created.
+Below we'll cat the kubeadmin_password, login into the cluster with an oc command, and export the kubeconfig.

 ```
 cat /home/sterling/install/auth/kubeadmin_password